AdarshSingh-ASR/Culturo/RAILWAY_DEPLOYMENT.md

 #### 1.1.
 Image Size Exceeded
 **Problem**: "Image of size X GB exceeded limit of 4.0 GB" **Solution**:
+- Use the ultra-lightweight Dockerfile: `Dockerfile.ultra-lightweight` (PyTorch-free)
-- Use the lightweight Dockerfile: `Dockerfile.lightweight`
+- Use the lightweight Dockerfile: `Dockerfile.lightweight` (includes PyTorch)
 - Deploy frontend separately on Vercel/Netlify
 - Remove unnecessary files from `.dockerignore`
 - Use Alpine Linux base images
 - Implement multi-stage builds

+#### 1.2.
+PyTorch Installation Issues
+**Problem**: "ERROR: Could not find a version that satisfies the requirement torch" **Solution**:
+- PyTorch is not compatible with Alpine Linux (musl libc)
+- Use `Dockerfile.ultra-lightweight` which excludes PyTorch
+- Or use `Dockerfile.lightweight` which uses Debian-based image
+- Consider deploying ML features separately if needed

 #### 2. Environment Variables
 **Problem**: App can't find API keys or database